shubhambansal2003/Sorting-Visualiser/README.md

 Visualization of different sorting algorithms in C++ with SDL2 Library.

-A sorting algorithm is an algorithm that puts the elements of a list in a certain order.
-While there are a large number of sorting algorithms, in practical implementations a few algorithms predominate.
-In this implementation of sorting visualizer, we'll be looking at some of these sorting algorithms and visually comprehend their working.
-The sorting algorithms covered here are Selection Sort, Insertion Sort, Bubble Sort, Merge Sort, Quick Sort and Heap Sort.
-The list size is fixed to 130 elements.
-You can randomize the list and select any type of sorting algorithm to call on the list from the given options.
-Here, all sorting algorithms will sort the elements in ascending order.
-The sorting time being visualized for an algorithm is not exactly same as their actual time complexities.
-The relatively faster algorithms like Merge Sort, etc. have been delayed so that they could be properly visualized.
+This project visualizes various sorting algorithms, including Selection Sort, Insertion Sort, Bubble Sort, Merge Sort, Quick Sort, and Heap Sort, using the SDL2 library in C++.
+It handles a fixed list of 130 elements, allowing users to randomize the list and select an algorithm to observe.
+Although the visualized sorting times do not exactly match the algorithms' true time complexities, delays are introduced for faster algorithms like Merge Sort to enhance visualization clarity.
 # Controls:-

 WARNING: Giving repetitive commands may cause latency and the visualizer may behave unexpectedly.
 Please give a new command only after the current command's execution is done.